Dimagog/persistent_vector/README.md

 ## Description

-`PersistentVector` is an array-like collection of values indexed by contiguous 0-based integer index.
+`PersistentVector` is an array-like collection of values indexed by contiguous 0-based integer index and optimized for growing/shrinking at the end.

 `PersistentVector` optimizes the following operations:
 * Get element count